nunoskew/nunoskew.github.io/_projects/introduction-to-machine-learning.md

     src="../../assets/intro_ml/example_2.svg"
     alt="fitted simple linear regression model"
     width="600px" />
-You can try out more functions with different amounts of noise using [this jupyter notebook](https://github.com/nunoskew/simple-linear-regression).

 We are now in good shape to go beyond linear functions and proceed into polynomial functions.